ABOUT THE SHOW

 ABOUT THE MUSIC

 The show features twenty original songs composed for soloists, a four-part chorus, and a four-piece band consisting of keyboard (strings and organ), piano, bass, and drums.
-The musical style blends elements of rock, country, and traditional musical theater—coming together in a sound often described as Americana.
+The musical style blends elements of rock, country, and pop—coming together in a sound often described as Americana.